hitoshi-watase/sercrod/docs/reference/directives/else.md

 #### Behavior

 - **Presence-based directive**
   `*else` / `n-else` is treated as a boolean marker.
-Nablla never reads its value as an expression; only the presence of the attribute matters.:contentReference[oaicite:9]{index=9}
+Sercrod never reads its value as an expression; only the presence of the attribute matters.:contentReference[oaicite:9]{index=9}

 - **Single-branch selection**
-  For each chain, Nablla selects at most one branch:
+  For each chain, Sercrod selects at most one branch:
   - First matching `*if` or `*elseif` branch wins.
   - If none match, the `*else` / `n-else` branch (if any) is chosen.
   - If there is no `*else` and no condition matches, nothing is rendered for that chain.

 - **Template versus clone**
-  The decision is made using the original template elements, but Nablla renders a clone:
+  The decision is made using the original template elements, but Sercrod renders a clone:
   - The clone has `*if`, `*elseif`, `*else`, and `*let` / `n-let` removed.
   - The clone is then processed as a normal element by `renderNode`.

 - **Invalid chains are ignored**
-  - If Nablla cannot find a head `*if` for a `*else` or `*elseif`, the chain is considered invalid and is ignored; the current node is not rendered as part of any chain.
+  - If Sercrod cannot find a head `*if` for a `*else` or `*elseif`, the chain is considered invalid and is ignored; the current node is not rendered as part of any chain.

 #### Evaluation timing